annotation/text-fabric/docs/Api/App.md

         If you want the extra power of the TF app, you can wrap this `api`:

         ```python
-        A = use('bhsa', api=api)
+        A = use('xxxx', api=api)
         ```

     ??? info "Unloaded features"
         Some apps do not load all available features of the corpus by default.

-        For example, the BHSA contains quite a number of features that most people never need.
+        This happens when a corpus contains quite a number of features that most people never need.
         Loading them cost time and takes a lot of RAM.